The University has several awards for staff which we offer annually.

 - Outstanding Professional Services Support for the Learning Experience of Students

-In total, we received 188 nominations from a mix of undergraduate, postgraduate taught and postgraduate research students.
+In total, we received 188 nominations from a mix of undergraduate, postgraduate taught and postgraduate research students (although not all nominations were eligible for consideration).

 The decision panels – made up of Student Reps and the Students’ Union Officers – awarded 34 staff with a Student-Led Teaching Award (see winners below).